codenamerhu/rental-management-api/README.md

 - Authentication tests (registration, login, role validation).
 - Property tests (create, read, update, delete).
 - Location tests (CRUD operations).

+## Continuous Integration
+This project uses GitHub Actions for continuous integration.
+Each time code is pushed to the repository or a pull request is made, GitHub Actions runs the test suite to ensure code reliability.

+You can find the GitHub Actions configuration in `.github/workflows/test.yml`.

+## Contribution Guidelines
+Contributions are welcome!
+If you'd like to add a new feature or fix a bug, please follow these guidelines:

+1. **Fork** the repository and create your branch from `main`.
+2. **Install** all dependencies to ensure compatibility.
+3. **Write Unit Tests**: For any new features or changes, add unit tests to maintain code reliability.
+4. **Commit** changes with clear messages.
+5. **Push** your branch and submit a **Pull Request**.

+Please ensure all tests pass in GitHub Actions before submitting your PR.

 ## Future Improvements
 - Add support for advanced search and filtering on properties.